-Market risk can be defined as the risk that the group's income and expenses, future cash flows or fair value of financial instruments will vary as a result of changes in market prices.
+Market risk can be defined as the risk that the group's income and expenses, future cash flows or fair value of financial instruments will vary because of changes in market prices.
 The market price includes three types of risks: exchange risks, interest risks and price risks.